 In addition to studying outside of class, listen to your teacher.
 Use the materials they provide, do the homeworks, and follow any tips they might have to improve your studying.
 A lot of students don’t do well, because they don’t put the effort into class.
 Don’t end up like one of those students.

 …and of course, for those who are worried…

 Q: What happens if you don’t test well on the AP exams?

 Jennifer: “I always encourage students to take their AP exams because if they are not satisfied with their scores, they can choose not to send them as part of their admissions application.
 If a student achieves a poor score, he or she can look into retaking the exam during the next testing cycle.
 If time does not allow this, they can take a SAT Subject exam in a related subject to add more clout to their application.
 Either way, students should not submit poor AP scores as admissions committees are looking for consistency across a student’s academic success, and a low score can disrupt this understanding of a student’s admissions profile.”

-In short, take AP classes, especially if you’re interested in a specific subject, don’t worry if the class isn’t offered at your school, create a study plan, and it’s not the end of the world if you don’t do well on the test.
+In short, we recommend taking AP classes, especially if you love a specific subject.
+Don’t worry if your school isn’t offering that course right now!
+Create a study plan, and… it’s not the end of the world if you don’t do well on the test.

-For more tips, seek out a college admissions professional!
+For more tips, and to see what else we can say about AP tests, seek out a college admissions professional!

 Curious what many counselors say about AP tests?
 If you want expert advice from counselors like Jennifer, book a free consult with Empowerly.
 We have a variety of counselors that can meet your needs and answer the tough questions about college admissions.